json420/usercouch/doc/tutorial.rst

+.. _security-notes:

 Security notes
 --------------

 You'll typically configure UserCouch to only accept connections from localhost, so local security is the biggest concern.
 Remember, any process running as any user can connect to your UserCouch.
-Although your UserCouch will run on a random port, that is not a sufficient access control mechanism.
+Although your UserCouch will run on a random port, that is *not* a sufficient access control mechanism.

-The best security is achieved using ``auth='basic'`` as only the hashed value of the random password will be written to the CouchDB session.ini file.
+The best security is achieved using ``auth='basic'`` (the default) when calling :meth:`UserCouch.bootstrap()`.
+In this case, only the PBKDF2 SHA-1 hashed value of the random password will be written to the CouchDB session.ini file.
 Only the process that started the UserCouch will know the password.

-For security reasons, use of a static password is never recommended.
-Instead, let :meth:`UserCouch.bootstrap()` generate a per-session random password for you.
+For security reasons, use of a static password is not recommended.
+Instead, let :meth:`UserCouch.bootstrap()` generate a per-session 120-bit random password for you.

+For obvious reasons, ``auth='open'`` is never recommended.

-As far as local security, using ``auth='oauth'`` is less attractive because the clear-text of the OAuth tokens must be written to the session.ini file.
+Likewise, ``auth='oauth'`` is not recommended because the clear-text of the OAuth tokens (be they random or not) must be written to the session.ini file.